Kepher-cyber/PowerBI-Hospital-Data-Analysis/README.md

 3. **Targeted Resource Allocation:** Departments like Cardiology and Gastroenterology, which see higher referral rates, may require additional resources to manage patient loads effectively.
 4. **Demographic Focus:** Analyze the increasing diversity in patient race data to ensure culturally sensitive care and adequate representation in staff training.
 5. **Daily Load Management:** Plan staffing and resources based on daily patient trends, with a focus on high-volume days like Fridays in 2022.
+Link to the Power BI Dashboard: [title](Hospital Dashboard Project)